Katie Grice, TAC Chair (Big Sky)

 Background of life and work in Montana: I have been in the hotel industry for over thirty-five years and have worked in Ohio, New York, Arizona and Colorado before moving to Montana.
-I have been the director of hotel operations for Town Pump for the past twelve years overseeing 12 hotels in Montana.
-In my position, I have the opportunity to work directly with 300 team members in our hotel division and share my passion for making every guest in our hotels feel at home.
-Additionally, I strive to remind all 3,300 Town Pump team members that they are part of our states second largest industry; the tourism industry!
+I serve as the Director of Corporate Communications for Town Pump and work with our 3,500 team members to understand their part in Montana's second largest industry, tourism!

 Favorite Montana place or activity you would recommend to someone visiting Montana: I highly recommend that they spend some time in Missouri River Country.
 The beauty of the Montana plains and the abundance of wild life is un-paralleled anywhere in the United States.
 It is definitely an area of our great state where the roads are less traveled; a place where you can feel the expanse of Big Sky Country.
 The communities in Missouri River Country are authentic; friendly people who display a true spirit of hospitality.